aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/xmlstandalone/_index.md

 ---
 title: Document.XmlStandalone
 second_title: Aspose.SVG for .NET API Reference
-description: Document property.
+description: Document XmlStandalone property.
 An attribute specifying as part of the XML declaration whether this document is standalone.
 This is false when unspecified
 type: docs
 weight: 260
 url: /net/aspose.svg.dom/document/xmlstandalone/